af-pedro/The-winter-is-coming-Analyzing-the-Power-Plants-in-Germany/README.md

 ## Historical Context
 Energy has been a pivotal factor in the development of Germany.
 Historically, Europe has undergone significant transformations in its energy sector, driven by both technological advancements and geopolitical shifts.

+From this, the **research question** was: **"How do the geographical distribution, technology types, and power generation capacities influence the transition from non-renewable to renewable sources in Germany's energy mix?"**

 ### Project Overview
 This project leverages data on power plants from Germany to analyze various aspects such as: